mjtkeijsers/HomeAutomate/README.md

 # Basic Power monitor

+01 December 2024: Added first pretty raw version of reading out my home NEST thermostat.
+Follewed manual and used code snippets from https://www.wouternieuwerth.nl/controlling-a-google-nest-thermostat-with-python/.
+Next step cleanup.

-Last Update Novermber 2024: After a crash of my raspberry recreated and step by step corrected manual.
+28 Novermber 2024: After a crash of my raspberry recreated and step by step corrected manual.
 A tip if you use raspberry, use a high end SD card rather as the cheapest you can find.
 If you have a PI and a youless in your network the whole setup will take you about 2 hours.

 Home Automation on Raspberry pi build around **Youless** (see https://www.youless.nl/home.html), Influx, Grafana, Python, cron